Firearm Violence Prevention

 How we’re changing things:

-Realizing there was a lack of consistent, reliable information on gun violence across the state and that the field needed more development and coordination, we set out to test different community-based approaches to address this epidemic.
-After cultivating a few promising projects with our community partners, we publicly kicked off our gun violence prevention efforts in 2018.
+Realizing there was a lack of consistent, reliable information on firearm violence across the state and that the field needed more development and coordination, we set out to test different community-based approaches to address this epidemic.
+After cultivating a few promising projects with our community partners, we publicly kicked off our firearm violence prevention efforts in 2018.